mbzama/python-executable-demo/README.md

 ## Build executable
    pyinstaller --onefile demo.py

+**Note:**
-## executable (demo.exe) file will be generated in dist folder
+  - executable (demo.exe) file will be generated in dist folder

-## To run either run in Command Prompt or Double click the exe file
+  - To run either run in Command Prompt or Double click the exe file